Swaminathaan17/CineMatch-AI/README.md

 ## 🎥 TMDB API Integration

-CineSense-AI uses the TMDB API to retrieve movie information such as:
+CineMatch-AI uses the TMDB API to retrieve movie information such as:

 - Movie Titles
 - Posters